mendhak/mendhak.github.io/posts/2022-03-24-make-caps-lock-useful.md

 I have been searching for better uses of the Caps Lock key and am listing some better uses I've found, as well as some observations regarding this key.

-{% figure "/assets/images/make-caps-lock-useful/001full.png", "Caps Lock key replaced on my keyboard with a shrug (MT3 Susuwatari)", "half" %}
+{% figure "/assets/images/make-caps-lock-useful/001full.png", "Caps Lock key replaced on my keyboard with a shrug (MT3 Susuwatari)", "half", true, "Keyboard with dark keycaps and a shrug symbol on Caps Lock key" %}

 {% notice "info" %}
 Of course there are some fields where the Caps Lock key gets used regularly, such as engineering drawing, certain kinds of data entry, and legal.
 However for the purposes of self-serving hyperbole, these shall be ignored.